alex-hhh/ActivityLog2/doc/building.md

 and tested using the latest Racket version and previous versions may or may not work.

 To create a windows installer you will need to install [Inno Setup](http://www.jrsoftware.org/isinfo.php) and compile the "setup.iss" file.

-## Weather and Map Tile API Keys
+## API Keys for web services

 ActivityLog2 uses web services for some of the functionality.
 Currently two services are used: [Wunderground](https://www.wunderground.com/) is used to retrieve weather data for an activity and [Thunderforest](http://thunderforest.com/) is used for map tiles.
 These services require API keys to access them.
 The built version of the applications has these API keys embedded, however the keys are kept separately from the code base.